For complete guides to homebrew and custom firmware for other devices, check out Hacks.Guide.

 What does this guide install?

-This guide has the end goal of taking a completely unmodified Wii U from stock firmware to Coldboot Haxchi powered Mocha Custom Firmware.
+This guide has the end goal of taking a completely unmodified Wii U from stock firmware to Coldboot Haxchi powered Custom Firmware.
 It utilizes homebrew as a stepping off point, but Custom Firmware is still the goal.

 What can I do with Custom Firmware?